ryankurte/libhexapod/README.md

 - cmake
 - make
 - gcc (or clang)

-- python3 (with numpy, matplotlib)
+Development also requires python3 with numpy and matplotlib.

 ## Development